Hisar Air Base: History

 An Indian online newspaper The Print reported on 23 August 2021 that around 2001–2002 Indian Government came up with the Idea to set up an airbase in Tajikistan as Tajikistan is just about 20 km from Pakistan Administered Kashmir across the corridor, having the ability to operate from Tajikistan, IAF fighters could target Peshawar from Tajikistan, which would put additional pressure on the resources of Pakistan.
-The IAF appointed then Group Captain Naseem Akhtar (Retd) to begin the work on the airbase.
+The IAF appointed then Group Captain Naseem Akhtar begin the work on the airbase.
 Akhtar, who retired as Air Commodore, was followed by another officer.
 The Indian government also involved the Border Roads Organisation (BRO) team which was led by a Brigadier.
 At that point in time, there were around 200 Indians working on the project and the airstrip at Gissar was extended to 3,200 metres — long enough for most fixed-wing aircraft to land and take-off.
 Besides this, the Indian team also developed hangars, overhauling and the refuelling capacity of aircraft.
 It is estimated that India spent close to $US100 million developing the base.
-Air Chief Marshal Birender Singh Dhanoa was appointed the first Base Commander of the base around the end of 2005 when he was a Group Captain.
+Birender Singh Dhanoa, then a Group Captain-ranked officer, was appointed the first Base Commander of the base around the end of 2005.

+In late October 2025, reports claimed that the India-Tajikistan bilateral agreement for the rehabilitation and development of aerodromes in the country had lapsed in 2022 and the lease of the air base was not renewed.
+From 2021 to October 2025, Indian forces gradually pulled back from the air base.